Digby Willoughby, 7th Baron Middleton

-Digby Willoughby, 7th Baron Middleton (29 November 1769 – 5 November 1856), was an English nobleman and sailor.
+Captain Digby Willoughby, 7th Baron Middleton (26 November 1769 – 5 November 1856) was a Royal Navy officer and peer.

 He was the eldest son of Francis Willoughby of Hesley and Octavia Fisher, and grandson of Thomas Willoughby.

 He entered the Royal Navy in 1782, retiring as a captain in 1840.

 He never married but had one illegitimate daughter, Octavia.
 He lived in the Willoughby family seat at Wollaton Park, Nottinghamshire.